 E.leaven’s extensive menu, combined with homemade pastries and breads, makes this deli one of a kind.
-It’s one of the few places serving breakfast and lunch ALL day with endless options including huevos rancheros (a local favorite) and a variety of omelets accompanied by breakfast potatoes and your choice of homemade toast.
+It’s one of the few places serving breakfast and lunch ALL day with endless options, including huevos rancheros (a local favorite) and a variety of omelets accompanied by breakfast potatoes and your choice of homemade toast.
 E.leaven offers what is arguably some of the best corned beef hash and eggs this side of New York.
 For lunch, enjoy hearty salads and massive deli sandwiches and wraps served with homemade chips or a house salad.
 Heading out for a day on the snow?
 Grab a breakfast burrito or Kaiser Egg Sandwich and coffee before hitting the slopes (they will even deliver).
 Or call e.leaven for gourmet box lunches.
 E.leaven also offers breakfast, lunch and private dinner catering.

 Get together at Gather for creative modern American cuisine that locals voted Best of Jackson Hole!
 Just a block from the Town Square and steps from the public parking garage, Gather offers a casual dinner experience.
 Enjoy a relaxed atmosphere, daily happy hour and new specials weekly.
 There is a wonderful selection of wines, craft beers and specialty cocktails as well as gluten-free and vegetarian/vegan food options.
 Tuesday Tastings offer guests an opportunity to be food critics: Guests rate the food on presentation, taste and creativity.
 Gather’s Chef’s Table is a unique culinary treat as well; the experience includes a tasting menu of seven individually portioned items, including starters, salads, entrées and desserts.
 Gather also offers off-site catering services and has private dining options.
 Visit their sister location, Palate, for lunch at the National Museum of Wildlife Art.
 Call for more information.

 Created with Gene Street and his family in Dallas, Liberty Burger restaurant features 11 different burgers, including the standard Liberty Burger as well as turkey, ahi, lamb, veggie and bison burgers.
 Voted best burger in Dallas and Jackson, the burgers are always fresh, never frozen, and made of chuck, brisket and tenderloin.
 No hormones or preservatives are used, and the bread is made locally by 460 Bread.
-The veggie burger is made in-house daily using seeds, chickpeas and the best available veggies.
+The veggie burger is made in-house daily using seeds, chickpeas and the best-available veggies.
 The Wild West burger is a favorite, served with cheddar cheese, applewood-smoked bacon, pickles, onions and chipotle barbecue sauce.
 Liberty Burger also offers fresh salads and sandwiches.
 Limited-time-only burgers are debuted once a month and are sold to support local charities.
 At Liberty Burger, you can also find draft beer, wine, milkshakes and adult milkshakes.

 Everyone knows that the Mangy Moose is the place to go for après-ski in the winter months.
-But don’t just frequent the world-famous saloon offers an après menu as well as dinner, and live music every day.
+The world-famous saloon offers an après menu as well as dinner, and live music every day.
 In this classic village building, you will find everything you need to get through the day.
-There is fine dining in the Mangy Moose restaurant, and the RMO Cafe downstairs offers delicious, well-priced breakfast, lunch and dinner options, as well as grab-and-go items, beer and sloshies.
+At night, the Mangy Moose Steakhouse serves mouthwatering dinners using the finest ingredients available, including local game and regionally sourced beef from Carter Country Meats.
+The Mangy Moose Cafe downstairs offers delicious, well-priced breakfast, lunch and dinner options, as well as grab-and-go items, beer and sloshies.
 There is also a large grocery store and wine shop.
-Breakfast and gourmet coffee drinks will start your day off right.
 Grab a slice of New York-style pizza for lunch.
 Or grab a whole pizza and a bottle of wine to go.
-At night, the Mangy Moose serves mouthwatering dinners using the finest ingredients available, including local game and regionally sourced beef from Carter Country Meats.
 The food isn’t the only thing that is authentic.
 Take a minute to explore the eclectic art and antique collection around the building, too.

-If you are a fan of Southern barbecue, you are sure to love Jackson’s latest addition to the restaurant scene.
-This lively downtown BBQ sportsbar is the go-to choice for a quick family-friendly lunch or dinner option.
-With great deals on meals that come with a rotating selection of special Southern sides (think collard greens, jalapeño cheese grits and banana pudding), there are a range of options to match your hunger.
-There are lighter choices, like a salad topped with freshly smoked turkey or blackened salmon, but if you want to indulge in a platter of ribs or the fried chicken special, you won’t be disappointed.
-Enjoy the open-air feel on the balcony and the private dining room, which overlooks the town’s happening boardwalk.
-A full bar offers a local selection of beers and specialty drinks.
-Moe’s Original Bar B Que always offers takeout and is Jackson Hole’s most affordable catering option for private parties of any size.
+If you are a fan of Southern barbecue, you are sure to love this lively downtown spot.
+It is the go-to choice for a quick family-friendly lunch or dinner option.
+With great deals on meals that come with a rotating selection of Southern sides (think collard greens, jalapeño cheese grits and banana pudding), there are a range of options to match your hunger.
+There are lighter choices, like a salad topped with freshly smoked turkey, but if you want to indulge in a platter of ribs or the fried chicken special, you won’t be disappointed.
+Moe’s has sports packages on the 11 different TVs, so it’s a great place to watch your favorite game.
+A full bar includes 16 local and regional draft beers and a wide range of unique bourbons and whiskeys to wet your whistle.
+Moe’s offers catering for all budgets and parties of any size.
 Contact Scott at email@example.com for information.